Ali-Nategh/adonis_api_proj/README.md

 You will need a mysql server running as this project is in mysql. configure the `.env` file as it fits you.

+Migrate the database with: ` node ace migration:run `

+The Roles/Priorities seeds will be automatically added to their tables using thier Enums.

 Start the app with: ` npm node serve `

 Now you can open postman and test these routes (on http://localhost:3333):